 - Cinema, International Release, 1 Seat: ฿200-1000!

 The above might seem a bit confusing.
-Well it’s as simple as this; living in Bangkok isn’t as cheap as some online claims suggest.
-I’ve purposefully kept this section more vague, as I am working on a more comprehensive “cost of living in Bangkok” article next week.
+Well, it’s as simple as this; living in Bangkok isn’t as cheap as many online claims (irritatingly) suggest!

 Is Bangkok Safe To Live in?

 As is the case with any large, modern, metropolitan city, Bangkok isn’t free from crime.
 However its position on the world stage has meant that it has ramped up its policing and safety is much less of a concern than it used to be, and it has slowly become one of the safest cities in Asia, especially for expats.